-Does this unit come with the controller and motors?
+Does the Evolution 4 come with the controller and motors?

-Yes, the E4 CNC router kit comes with the controller, motors, and power supply.
+Yes, the Evolution 4 CNC router kit comes with the controller, motors, and power supply.
 The assembly manual can be downloaded from our website.
-The appendix at the end of the manual has a complete parts list.
 You will need a computer with a free USB.

 What is your refund/return policy?